OverlordAlex/advent-of-code-2021/README.md

 * Installing and Running

 # Day 1 - Fortran (https://gcc.gnu.org/wiki/GFortran)
 Wait, I have to leave 6 spaces at the start of lines because of PUNCH CARDS.
 How quaint!
 Absolutely delightful!
-I'm not sure why I'm so charmed by this
+I'm not sure why I'm so charmed by this.
+Oh gosh comments start with a 'c' in the first column??
+I might come back to this language later...

 Fortran doesn't have dynamic memory (go figure), so we really have to stream the file.
+The question is pretty easy, however Fortran was surprisingly easy to use!

 Installing gfortran on a mac was awful, but only because it required xcode, and xcode required a whole new OS upgrade.
 Once installed compiling and running was a breeze.